Joesepherus/joes-swap-v1/README.md

 2. Add swap the other way around
 3. Make the sqrt function more accurate
 4. Hand out LP tokens to liquidity providers
+5. Fix the slippage
+6. Add possibility to set maxAmount of token1 for amount of token0
+7. Add events and errors
+8. Add checks